2015 – 2016 projects

 TRC Researcher: A/Prof Haywantee Ramkissoon

-This study focusses on tourists’ self-interpretive meanings of their ‘authentic’ cultural heritage experience to construct their own definitions of the term enhancing the value of consumption experience.
+This study focuses on tourists’ self-interpretive meanings of their ‘authentic’ cultural heritage experience to construct their own definitions of the term enhancing the value of consumption experience.
 It deals with tourists’ co-created experiences at cultural sites and landscape in island destinations highlighting future opportunities for the tourism industry.
 This is essential for the development of appropriate cultural heritage marketing strategies and opens doors for additional research avenues exploring authenticity as a value co-creator of tourism experiences.

 TRC Researcher: A/Prof Haywantee Ramkissoon, Prof Muzaffer Uysal (University of Massachusetts, USA)